SubramanyamSahoo/Subramanyam-Sahoo.github.io/README.md

 ## My Current Involvement :

+- Invited by Irene Solaiman(Hugginhface) & Anka Reuel(Stanford) for a collaboration on "Evals and Benchmarking"
-- Will be working with Dr. Divya Chaudhary (Northeastern University) on a project regarding bias quantification and removal from a state space model
+- started working with Dr. Divya Chaudhary(Northeastern University) on a project regarding "LLM Reasoning"
-- AI Policy & Governance fellow at UC Berkeley (**BASIS fellowship**)
+- AI Policy & Governance fellow at UC Berkeley (**BASIS fellowship**) -- Leading a project focused on "LLM sycophancy"
 - Researcher at AI Safety Camp - 10th Edition   (Working with Shivam Raval, Harvard university)